singlecla/singlecla/cla.md

 ### Permission

-When I offer a contribution with permission from some other company or person who might own legal rights in it, I promise to mention all the following in comments to my pull request:
+When I offer a contribution with permission from an organization or another person that might have the legal rights to license copyrights or patents in it, I promise to mention all the following in comments to my pull request:

-1.  the fact that someone else might own legal rights in my contribution
+1.  the fact that an organization or another person might have the legal rights to license copyrights or patents in my contribution

-2.  the name of the person or organization who might own the legal rights
+2.  the name of the person or organization that might have those legal rights

 3.  whether and how they gave me permission to contribute

 ### Company and Client CLAs

-If a project steward asks me to help get a CLA from someone who may own legal rights in my contribution, I promise to help the project steward request that CLA.
+If a project steward asks me to help get a CLA from someone who may have the legal rights to license copyrights or patents in my contribution, I promise to help the project steward request that CLA.
 I am aware that only people with legal authority can sign CLAs on behalf of companies and other other organizations.

 ## Reliability